Corruption Deep Dive

 - Holy Paladins have Holy Shock, Crusader Strike and… let’s be honest those are the only two abilities you care about.
 This seems like a slam dunk on Glimmer Paladin and numerically it could be strong but I really want to see how it plays before I come to any hard judgments.
 You need to be able to weave two free Holy Shocks into the rotation for it to justify its price.

-I’ll update this article with some numbers once the patch goes live and we can analyze it properly.
+I’ll update this article with some numbers once the raid goes live and we can analyze it properly.

 All damage procs appear to drop at the same rate as any other corruption effect which means you’ll see a few of them regardless of loot spec.
 I’m going to leave the decision about whether to cleanse these or not up to you but given the high value of additional DPS in Eternal Palace there is a fair chance these will be very valuable.
 There are damage procs in addition to the three of these, but they’ll need to be evaluated post-launch since I was unable to get them on the PTR.